Alethio36/mediastack/docs/roadmap.md

 - Extend `--dry-run` / what-if to `enable`/`disable`/`vpn-apply`. (`update`,
   `wire` and `trash-sync` have it; `wire --verify` adds a non-zero exit on drift for scripts and cron.)
+- **Service-interruption notifications — Jellyfin toast rejected; Apprise-only if ever built.** Warn active users before an `update`/restart/backup drops their stream.
+The Jellyfin toast (`POST /Sessions/{id}/Message`, the `MessageCommand` `Header`/`Text`/`TimeoutMs`) was tested live on 12.0: the request is SDK-correct and delivery works from an external API caller — the
+  #15865 "commands 204-no-op / empty `SupportedCommands`" regression does *not*
+  bite the web client (`DisplayMessage` is advertised and the toast is delivered).
+Rejected anyway: jellyfin-web clamps the toast to ~5s in both playback and idle regardless of `TimeoutMs` (the cap is the client's and undocumented), position is client-fixed, and a 204 is not a delivery ack.
+A ~5s flash is too brief to read, so it is not worth the code.
+If picked up later it is Apprise-only, via the existing household channel carrying the real content; the toast stays dropped unless jellyfin-web ever renders `DisplayMessage` as a persistent element instead of a transient toast.

 ### Extensibility
 - An easier path to add services *beyond* the built-in framework.